darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 **Functionality**

-* **Auto-complete** sub-steps when related data is uploaded or created (e.g., transcript file → “Academics: Transcript on file” ✔️).
+* **Auto-complete** sub-steps when related data is uploaded or created (e.g., transcript file → "Academics: Transcript on file" ✔️).

 * **Snooze** with reminder (1w/2w/custom).